-All students, faculty and staff are encouraged to report all criminal acts and safety hazards.
+All students, faculty and staff are encouraged to report all criminal acts, safety hazards and/or issues that impact the feeling of safety on our campus.
 The proper reporting procedure is to contact campus safety officers at 305-626-3771 or our Hotline at 305-626-3772.
 These numbers are available 24 hours a day, 7 days per week.
+You may also utilize the QR code to complete your report

 In the event a real emergency, if imminent danger to life exists, the Metro-Dade Police / Fire - 911 system should be utilized.
 Once this is done, contact a campus officer through the numbers mentioned above.
-This will facilitate proper reporting, resource utilization, and enable the university to study trends and take preventive action.
+This will facilitate proper reporting, and resource utilization.